 Traffic Monsoon also offers Traffic Monsoon Revenue Sharing through ad packs.
 You agree to view at least 10 ads per day.

 You get 2,500 visitors to your website for $5.
-However, let us be realistic on how good is the traffic really.
+However, let us be realistic about how good the traffic really is, just like others.

 People are just clicking on ads to earn credits.
 Chances are they are not even viewing the whole ad for 30 seconds.